imparth7/TalkGPT/README.md

 # TalkGPT
-You can run TalkGPT in your terminal.
+You can run TalkGPT in your terminal & talk with AI.